jrenaud90/TidalPy/Documentation/structures_x/worlds/worlds.md

 | `conduction` | Two conducting halves, $T = T_0 - (L / 4 \pi k)(1/r_0 - 1/r)$. | The mid-radius |
 | `convection` | A conducting boundary layer at the base and the top, sized by the model's Nusselt scaling, around an adiabatic interior, $dT/dr = -\alpha g T / c_p$. | The base of the interior |

+A convecting layer's Rayleigh number takes the temperature drop across both of its boundary layers: from the top of the layer below (the end of its adiabat, when that layer convects) to the layer's own temperature, plus from that temperature to the layer above or to `surface_temperature`.
+The innermost layer has only the upper drop.
+Both boundary layers take the one thickness the resulting Nusselt number gives, at most 40 percent of the layer each, so a mantle at the temperature of the layer above it still convects when the core below it is hotter.

 The layers form a chain of thermal resistances.
 A conducting spherical shell between $r_a$ and $r_b$ has

 $$R = \frac{1}{4 \pi k} \left( \frac{1}{r_a} - \frac{1}{r_b} \right)$$